AI-ron-Man/LAV-DF/README.md

 This repo is the official PyTorch implementation for the DICTA paper [Do You Really Mean That?
-Content Driven Audio-Visual Deepfake Dataset and Multimodal Method for Temporal Forgery Localization](https://ieeexplore.ieee.org/document/10034605) (Best Award), and the journal paper ["Glitch in the Matrix!": A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization](https://arxiv.org/abs/2305.01979) submitted to CVIU.
+Content Driven Audio-Visual Deepfake Dataset and Multimodal Method for Temporal Forgery Localization](https://ieeexplore.ieee.org/document/10034605) (Best Award), and the journal paper [_Glitch in the Matrix_: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization](https://arxiv.org/abs/2305.01979) submitted to CVIU.

 ## LAV-DF Dataset